SciTools/cartopy/docs/source/developer_interfaces.rst

 Data/Download API
 -----------------

-In order to keep the cartopy download size down the majority of data is not included as standard.
-This means that, when developing new features, it is often necessary to provide interfaces which can acquire data from external sources (normally via http).
+In order to keep the size of a cartopy release low, the majority of data is not included as standard.
+This means that, when developing new features, it is often necessary to provide interfaces which can acquire data from external sources (normally via HTTP).
 The :class:`~cartopy.io.DownloadableItem` class has been designed to make this process as easy as possible for developers to extend whilst still making it possible for users to configure in their own way.

 .. autoclass:: cartopy.io.DownloadableItem
+    :members: FORMAT_KEYS, path, url, target_path,
+              pre_downloaded_path, acquire_resource, from_config

-An example of specialising this class can be found in :mod:`cartopy.io.shapereader.NEShpDownloader` which enables the downloading of zipped shapefiles from the <NaturalEarthData.com>_ website.
+An example of specialising this class can be found in :mod:`cartopy.io.shapereader.NEShpDownloader` which enables the downloading of zipped shapefiles from the `<NaturalEarthData.com>_` website.
 All known subclasses of :class:`~cartopy.io.DownloadableItem` are listed below for
 reference:

    * :class:`cartopy.io.shapereader.NEShpDownloader`
    * :class:`cartopy.io.srtm.SRTM3Downloader`